 |Scientific name||Chelonoidis nigra|

 Galápagos giant tortoises belong to the biggest tortoises worldwide.
-Data concerning size and weight often widely differ, but it seems to be proven that some of these animals can reach lengths of more than 70.8 inch (180 cm), measured from head to tail.
+Data concerning size and weight often widely differ, but it seems to be proven that some of these animals can reach lengths of more than 70 in (180 cm), measured from head to tail.
 The heaviest Galápagos giant tortoise in captivity weighed 930 lb (422 kg).
 The Leatherback sea turtle is even bigger than the Galápagos giant tortoise.

 Slow But Persistent

 Galápagos giant tortoises are very slow, but they are eager walkers – if they want to.
 They can cover distances of up to 8 miles (13 km) within two days.
 Some tortoises were being equipped with electronic transmitters to document this.